IsaacSchemm/ISchemm.DurationFinder/README.md

 * OEmbedJsonDurationProvider (for oEmbed JSON endpoints that include a non-standard `duration` field)
 * HlsPlaylistDurationProvider (for HLS VOD playlists)
 * HlsChunklistDurationProvider (for HLS VOD chunklists)
+* MP4DurationProvider (for MPEG-4 Part 14 containers, such as .mp4 and .m4a - requires HTTP range request support on the remote server)

 ## Support